-The significant feature of our study is the simulation of the mainshocks based on the potential source model and the seismicity model of the Seismic Ground Motion Parameter Zoning Map of China (GB18306-2015).
-These models comprehensively consider various data, such as paleoearthquakes, historical earthquakes, seismogenic structures, stress-strain fields, and provide probability functions for the spatial distribution of earthquakes with different magnitude ranges (Gao, 2015), thereby limiting the location of mainshocks (especially high magnitude earthquakes).
+The significant feature of our study is the simulation of the mainshocks based on the potential source model and the seismicity model of the Seismic ground motion parameters zonation map of China (GB 18306-2015).
+These models comprehensively consider various data, such as paleoearthquakes, historical earthquakes, seismogenic structures, and stressstrain fields, and provide probability functions for the spatial distribution of earthquakes with different magnitude ranges (Gao, 2015), thereby limiting the location of mainshocks (especially high-magnitude earthquakes).
 After the determination of the mainshocks, the aftershocks are distributed around the mainshocks.
-However, the ETAS model is an empirical statistical model, and the 570 fundamental data are only earthquake catalogs.
+However, the ETAS model is an empirical statistical model, and the fundamental data are only earthquake catalogs.
 Therefore, the accuracy of the ETAS model depends on having well-characterized catalogs.
 These findings suggest the need to additionally investigate and improve the models through more sophisticated statistics and physics-based models (Hardebeck et al., 2023).